-Using headphones will also improve your detector's battery life as well and won't attract unwanted attention from curious or annoyed onlookers.
+Using headphones will also improve your detector's battery life and won't attract unwanted attention from curious onlookers.

-I've heard that pinpointers are a good idea but my detector comes with one built in, why should I buy one?
+I've heard that pinpointers are a good idea but my detector comes with an in-built one, why should I buy one?

 The accuracy of a handheld pinpointer far exceeds the pinpointing mode of a metal detector.
-With a bit of practice a good pinpointer will save you many minutes on every target.
+With a bit of practice a good pinpointer will save you hours of time.

-The point end of the tool contains a miniature metal detector coil.
+The narrower end of the pinpointer contains a miniature metal detector coil.
 When it is in very close proximity to metal it will alert you by sound or vibration.
-These tool are normally inserted into the hole you have dug where you think the treasure lies.
+These tools are normally inserted into the hole you have dug where you think the object lies.